From grape harvest to crushing

 to make Valpolicella Classico Superiore Ripasso, Valpolicella Classico Superiore and Valpolicella Classico.

-then transferred into plastic crates.
+transferred into plastic crates.
 Then, within a few minutes, they are taken to the cellar to be crushed.

 It is very important that as little time as possible passes between harvest and crushing,